+3.1.2.2.
+Gatewell Orifices.
 Each turbine intake has four orifices, two 10" orifices with air operated valves in the bulkhead slot and two 8" orifices with manually operated slide gates in the fish screen slot, for allowing the fish to exit the slots.
 Under normal operation, a total of 24 orifices are operated with 18 being bulkhead slot orifices and 6 being fish screen slot orifices.
 At least one orifice is open in each bulkhead slot with the fish screen slot orifices rotated.
 If high flow conditions in the collection gallery prevent the operation of all 24 previously mentioned orifices, priority shall be given to operating the 18 bulkhead slot orifices.
-With the exception of the condition where a turbine unit is out of service for an indefinite period of time (with fish screens non-operational and no fish being diverted into bulkhead slots), the six fish screen slot orifices shall be closed (as needed) prior to closing any bulkhead slot orifices.
-If an orifice becomes blocked with debris it will normally be cleaned and remain in operation.
-If an orifice is damaged, it will be closed and the alternate orifice for that gatewell operated until repairs can be made.
+With the exception of the condition where a turbine unit is out of service for an indefinite period of time (with fish screen slot orifices shall be closed (as needed) prior to closing any bulkhead slot orifices.
+If an orifice becomes blocked with debris it will normally be cleaned and remain in operated until repairs can be made.
 If both orifices are blocked with debris, damaged, or must be kept closed, the turbine unit will be taken out of service until repairs can be made.
 If repairs are to take longer than 48 hours, juvenile fish will be dipped from the gatewell with a gatewell dip basket.

 3.1.2.3.
 Bypass Pipe.
 The bypass pipe goes from the end of the powerhouse bypass channel to the transportation facilities downstream of the dam.
 All juvenile fish in the bypass system must pass through this to the transportation facilities or to the tailrace.
 If any part of the bypass pipe is damaged, the gatewell orifices will be closed and the bypass system dewatered until repairs can be made.
 Turbine units will not be operated for longer than 5 hours with ESBSs in place and orifices closed.
 If possible, keep to less than 3 hours.
 If an outage takes longer than 5 hours, spill will be provided to bypass juvenile fish.
 During any orifice closure, gatewells shall be monitored by project personnel for signs of fish problems or mortality.
-During periods of high fish passage, orifice closure times may be less than 5 hours depending on fish numbers and condition.
+During periods of high fish passage, orifice closure times may be much less than 5 hours depending on fish numbers and condition.

-The transportation facilities can be operated to either collect and hold juveniles for the transportation program, or to bypass them back to the river.
+3.1.2.4.
+Transportation Facilities.
+The transportation facilities can be operated to either collect and hold juveniles for the transportation program, and/or to bypass them back to the river.
 If part of the facility malfunctions or is damaged, efforts will first be made to bypass the fish around the damaged area.
 If this is not possible, the fish will be bypassed around the transportation facilities or the entire bypass system dewatered until repairs are made.
 Spill may be used as an alternative avenue for fish passage during a bypass system outage.

+3.2.1.
+Scheduled Maintenance.
 Scheduled maintenance of a facility that must be dewatered to work on or whose maintenance will have a significant effect on fish passage will be done during the January and February winter maintenance period.
 Maintenance of facilities that will have no effect on fish passage may be conducted at any time.
 When facilities are not being maintained during the winter maintenance period, they will be operated according to normal criteria unless otherwise coordinated with NOAA Fisheries and other FPOM participants.